stalj/prg-basics/04-Functions/Functions.md

 ## 7. Practice Makes Perfect

 1. Each month of a calendar year can be expressed by its name or by a number that indicates the position of the month in year.
 In a separate module, define a function month(n) that returns a month name based on the month number (values from 1 to 12).
-Then, write a program to display the name of the month 7.
+Then, write a program to print the name of the month 7.
 Import the module with the created function.
 Sample result:

     ```
     Enter month number: 9